Mario5Gray/spring-data-series/kafkaesque/polls/README.md

 ## Deploy the Infra

-This 'docker-compose.yml' file starts instances of Kafka, Zookeeper, polls, http-polls and http-votes.
+This 'docker-compose.yml' file starts instances of Kafka, Zookeeper, polls, websocket-sink, http-polls and http-votes.
+The later 2 containers are HTTP endpoints we will send app specific data.
-The later 2 containers are HTTP endpoints we will talk to in order to furnish data for the application.
+These applications are the Kafka-bound [HTTP Source Stream](https://github.com/spring-cloud/stream-applications/blob/main/applications/source/http-source/README.adoc) variety that let us send JSON data into the streams via HTTP and emit those payloads into a kafka topic.

-These applications are the Kafka-bound [HTTP Source Stream](https://github.com/spring-cloud/stream-applications/blob/main/applications/source/http-source/README.adoc) variety that let us send JSON data into the streams via HTTP.
+Be sure to have the following ports open: 9092, 9090, 9091, 9095, 9096.

 From the root of the repository:
 ```bash